gruns/blagoblag/content/drafts/devops-vs-platform-engineering.rst

 When Heroku launched, something interesting happened: they gave people a Platform as a Service before most people had a platform.
 That's not what they said they were selling of course, they said they were selling "easier Rails deployment", but they were a platform.
+Which is pretty unusual, most of us used a database or a load balancer before using their as-a-service variants.

 -------